bnb-chain/bnb-chain.github.io/docs/Integrate.md

 ---
-sidebar_label: Integrate
+sidebar_label: Integration
 sidebar_position: 2
-hide_table_of_contents: true
+hide_table_of_contents: false
 ---

 ## Public Services
-There are public nodes running by Binance Chain community which will allow you to interact with the blockchain.
+There are public nodes running by BNB Chain community which will allow you to interact with the blockchain.

 ### REST API
 [Accelerated nodes](https://docs.binance.org/faq.html#what-is-the-accelerated-node) provide advanced API services for the public.<br/>